Hmmm…Riiight. Like I can even attempt to answer that question with any sort of authority despite my years of experience with East African men.

 Hopefully, they might cause you to consider points of view that you may never have considered before.

-If they raise any thoughts that you would like to share, then I’d love to hear about it in the comment section below.
+If they raise any thoughts that you’d like to share, then leave me a comment below.
 (Please keep in mind the value of being respectful and tolerant of others.)

 - KENYA: Dating dilemmas: Risk rejection or stick to positive partners? and Joanna: “Dating is hectic, so I put a personal ad in the paper”– reflections on HIV-positive dating in Kenya and Uganda, respectively